susannemoog/surfcamp-extensions-2025/README.md

   The exported SQL file will be used to import initial data.
 * The Apache2 webserver listens on port `3333` due to issues with port AutoForwarding in codepsaces when a port is mapped e.g. `3333:80` (`appPort`).
+* The scheduler CronJob will run every minute
+* Use `service typo3-message-consumer <start|stop|status>` to manage the message queue service